oracle-samples/idm-samples/idcs-sdk-sample-apps/java/README.md

     Redirect URL: http://localhost:8080/callback
     Post Logout Redirect URL: http://localhost:8080

-- In the Client pane, scroll down, select Grant the client access to Identity Cloud Service Admin APIs., enter **Me** and **Identity Domain Administrator**.
+- In the Client pane, scroll down, select Grant the client access to Identity Cloud Service Admin APIs., enter **Me** and **Authenticator Client**.
 - Finish, make a note of the **Client ID** and **Client Secret** values, and activate the application.

 Edit the **pom.xml** file, update the JAR file name in the following statement, and then save the file.